go-logr/logr/README.md

 **V-levels give operators an easy way to control the chattiness of log operations**.
 V-levels provide a way for a given package to distinguish the relative importance or verbosity of a given log message.
-Then, if a particular logger or package is is logging too many messages, the user of the package can simply chang the v-levels for that library.
+Then, if a particular logger or package is logging too many messages, the user of the package can simply change the v-levels for that library.

 ## Why not more named levels, like Warning?